vidaud/seta/seta-doc/docs/general/what-inputs.md

 ## API input

-In the API the inputs depend on the query
+In the API, the inputs depend on the query [to describe the type of inputs according to the API query]

 ![Screenshot](../img/api.jpg)